top of page

 Upcycle: re-use of discarded items into new and creative product

-Ushapti: Egyptian term means “answerer,” figurines were placed in tombs to answer the call
+Ushapti: Egyptian term means “answerer,” figurines were placed in tombs to answer the call of their owner to perform tasks

 V